SumoLogic/sumologic-documentation/docs/cse/records-signals-entities-insights/about-cse-insight-ui.md

 1. **Close Insight.** Use this option to close an Insight.
 When you click this option, you’re prompted to select an Insight resolution.
 1. **Delete Icon.** Use this option to delete an Insight.
 You’ll be prompted to confirm your choice.
 1. **Status.** Current status of the Insight.
-1. **Assignee and Assign to me.** Shows the current assignee, and allows you to assign yourself the Insight.
+1. **Assignee and Assign to me.** Shows the current assignee and allows you to assign yourself the Insight.
 1. **Entity.** The Entity the Insight fired on.
 1. **Severity.** Severity of the Insight.
 Mouse over it to see an icon you can click to change the Insight severity.
 1. **Global Confidence.** The Global Confidence score for the Insight, if available.